bgravenorst/doc.teku/docs/Reference/CLI/CLI-Subcommands.md

 teku validator generate --encrypted-keystore-validator-password-file=/home/me/me_node/password
 ```

-The file that stores the password to decrypt the validator's V3 keystore.
+The file that stores the password to decrypt the validator's BLS12-381 keystore.

+If you do not specify a password, then you need to manually enter a password at
+the command line when prompted.

 #### encrypted-keystore-withdrawal-password-env